Esterbrook Pens – Photos Needed

 I’m posting a request for our sister site The Esterbrook Project.

-This is a list of the Esterbrook pens which we believe may have existed, but for which we do not have a photo.
+This is a list of the Esterbrook pens which we believe existed.
+There are still many for which we do not have a photo.

 You can loan us the pen and we will take a photo and return it to you with great care.
 We will give you credit on the site.

 You can take a photo and send it to us.
-If you can make it as close to the photos on the website as possible, we would greatly appreciate it, but any picture is better than none, so don’t worry if it’s not top quality as long as it’s recognizable.
+If you can make it as close to the photos on the website as possible, we would greatly appreciate it, but any picture is better than none, so don’t worry if it’s not top quality as long as it’s recognizable and the number is clear in at least one photo.

 If you have one, please contact me and we’ll work out whatever is comfortable for you.